The Imminent Winner of Autonomous Driving

 Though human driving is the current standard, it has significant limitations.

 Vision can be blurred or blocked.
-Can only focus on direction.
+Can only see in one direction.

 Brain can be preoccupied or tired.
 Decisions may not always be consistent

-Execution might be hindered.
+Execution might be delayed.
 There will always be a lag in reaction.

 And this is where Tesla changes the game.